 We recommend a thick-layer glaze that leaves the wood structure visible.

-The wooden rolling shutter in our craft is the most sustainable and beautiful roller shutter and corresponds to the ecological building criteria catalogue.
+In the world of rolling shutters, wood is by far the most sustainable and beautiful material available and exceeds many curent eco-building standards.
 If pine trees are felled after 100 to 120 years of life - i.e. after the zenith of their life - and the trunk is processed for building materials, such as roller shutters and implanted in our own immediate living environment, then we give this pine much more than a hundred years of life.